ua-parser/uap-python/doc/advanced/caches.rst

 ----------------------------

-``bench`` is much more expensive in both CPU and wallclock as it actually runs the base resolvers, combined with various caches of various sizes.
+``bench`` is much more expensive in both CPU and wallclock as it actually runs the resolvers on the sample file, combined with various caches of various sizes.
 For usability, it can report its data (the average parse time per input entry) in both human-readable text with one result per line and CSV with resolver configurations as the columns and cache sizes as the rows.

-``hitrates`` is generally sufficient as generally speaking for the same base resolver performances tend to more or less follo hit rates: a cache hit is close to free compared to a cache miss.
+``hitrates`` is generally sufficient as generally speaking for the same base resolver performances tend to more or less follow hit rates: a cache hit is close to free compared to a cache miss.
 Although this is truer for the basic resolver (for which misses tend to be very expensive). ``bench`` is mostly useful to validate or tie-break